Michael McDonald (comedian)

 Michael James McDonald (born December 31, 1964) is an American stand-up comedian, actor, screenwriter, and director.
-He is best known for starring in the sketch comedy show MADtv.
-McDonald joined the show during the fourth season (1998) and remained in the cast until the end of the thirteenth and penultimate season, having become the longest-tenured cast member.
+He is best known for starring in the sketch comedy show MADtv from 1998 to 2008, and is longest-tenured cast member.

 Early life

 McDonald was born in Fullerton, California.
+When he was nine years old, he was a newspaper delivery boy who delivered the Fullerton News Tribune.
+He also worked at Naugles in high school.
 He graduated from St. Juliana Catholic Elementary School in Fullerton, and later went to Servite High School in Anaheim, California, and graduated from the University of Southern California with a business degree.
+At one point, he taught swim lessons at Loara High School for Anaheim Parks and Recreation where he rose to assistant manager and worked with Gwen Stefani.

 After college, a friend took McDonald to see an improv comedy show at The Groundlings Theater.
 McDonald quit his job at the bank and enrolled in The Groundlings improv program.
 He was a member of the troupe from 1992 to 1997.
 During that time, he was also involved in writing and directing films for Roger Corman.

-Later on, McDonald would guest star in such shows as Seinfeld (in two episodes playing two different parts), Just Shoot Me!, Family Matters, Scrubs and NewsRadio.
+McDonald made his television debut on Family Matters.
+He would guest star in such shows as Seinfeld (in two episodes playing two different parts), Just Shoot Me!, Scrubs and NewsRadio.
 He also made brief cameos in all three Austin Powers films.
 McDonald had a starring role with Will Forte and Nicole Sullivan on the short-lived MTV show Clone High as the voice of Gandhi.

+Personal life

+McDonald lived in Hollywood Hills, California until 2024.